rkapl123/DBAddin/docs/DBFuncs.md

 ### Create DB Functions

-You can create the three DB Functions by using the cell context menu:
+You can create the four DB Functions by using the cell context menu:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ContextMenu.PNG)

 The DB functions are created with an empty query string and full feature settings (e.g. Headers displayed, autosize and autoformat switched on) and target cells directly below the current active cell (except DBSetQuery for ListObjects, the ListObjects are placed to the right).
+A notable exception here is `DBSetPowerQuery` that doesn't refer to any normal excel object but rather an existing powerquery.

 Below the results for a DB Function created in Cell A1:
 *   DBListFetch:  `=DBListFetch("";"";A2;;;WAHR;WAHR;WAHR)`
 *   DBRowFetch:   `=DBRowFetch("";"";WAHR;A2:K2)`
 *   DBSetQueryPivot:   `=DBSetQuery("";"";A2)`
 *   DBSetQueryListObject:   `=DBSetQuery("";"";B1)`
+*   DBSetPowerQuery:   `=DBSetPowerQuery(B1;"name of power query")`

 DBSetQuery also creates the target Object (a Pivot Table or a ListObject) below respectively to the right of the DB Function, so it is easier to start with.
 In case you want to insert DB Configurations (see [Cell Config Deployment](#Cell-Config-Deployment)), just place the selection on the inserted DB function cell and select your config, the stored query will replace the empty query in the created DB function.
 For pivot tables the excel version of the created pivot table can be set with the user setting `ExcelVersionForPivot` (the numbers corresponding to the versions are: 0=2000, 1=2002, 2=2003, 3=2007, 4=2010, 5=2013, 6=2016, 7=2019=default if not set).
 This is important to either provide backward compatibility with other users excels versions or to use the latest features.

+When creating `DBSetPowerQuery`, the invocation provides a dropdown list of available powerqueries that are added to the sheet below the `DBSetPowerQuery` function as the Query argument and can be modified (parameterized) further.
+In case the modifications resulted in a parsing error, you can enter the powerquery editor of that query to determine the reason of the problem.
+In case the Powerquery has become corrupted by the modification, you can restore the previously set powerquery by holding Ctrl when selecting the powerquery in the provided dropdown list.

 #### Settings

 Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config affect the behaviour of DB functions: